Diplomatic missions

 Republic of Sierra Leone

-The Republic of Bulgaria does not have an embassy in Sierra Leone.
-Bulgarian nationals residing for a short or longer period of time in Sierra Leone can contact on consular issues the embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.
+The Republic of Bulgaria does not have a functioning embassy in the capital Freetown.
+Bulgarian citizens residing in Sierra Leone on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.

 Address: 10 Euphrates str., Off Aminu Kano Crescent, Maitama, Abuja